Pontiac Grand Prix: Stolen photos

 John Manoogian has related that during the Grand Prix's design process, photographs of the initial clay model were stolen and sold (for $40,000, in 1990) to the Detroit Free Press, Autoweek, Car and Driver and Automobile magazine — the latter using the photos as the basis for the magazine's July 1990 cover rendering.
-Time magazine carried the story when General Motors offered a $30,000 (in 1990) reward.
+Time magazine carried the story when General Motors offered a $30,000 (in 1990) reward for information leading to the identification of the person who stole the photos.
 The photo technician, a temporary contract employee for the GM Photographic Lab, attempted first to collect the reward by contacting GM's security chief, calling back three days later, increasing the demand to $60,000 and then $75,000, saying a foreign car maker was interested.
 The extortion plot triggered FBI involvement, who were able to track and arrest the technician from phone records.
 GM was able to demonstrate that the publication of the photographs caused the company hundreds of millions in damages.
 The technician, Gregory Charles Hooper, faced five years in prison, and received a fourteen months jail sentence.
 The technician had tried to sell an original cache of 20 stolen photographs, including shots of the forthcoming Buick Skylark, Chevrolet Blazer, Saturn SC, Pontiac Bonneville, Chevrolet Camaro and Pontiac Firebird — he had stolen more than 100 photographs.
 Authorities called it one of the "nation's costliest industrial espionage cases and the first federal criminal case of its kind to face the Big Three Automakers."